 Loans For Low-Credit Scorers

 Having all this said, it is still possible to apply and be approved for a mortgage, even if your credit score is lower than the standard one.
 Below you have all the possibilities and types of loans you may still be eligible for, and while reading, have in mind that low credit score isn’t equal to a bad credit score.
+Take a look at our comprehensive guide to buying a house with bad credit here.

 For those with scores on the lower end of the scale, the Fannie Mae HomeReady™ mortgage offers low down-payment loans for first time home buyers.
 If you have a score of 620 or above, you can apply for a loan via HomeReady™ and be successfully approved.
 The Federal Housing Administration stands behind the FHA and if you have a score of 580 or higher will finance you with just a 3.5% of down-payment.